 - General aviation;

 You will find managers who have been successfully managing aviation operations for decades and resist this governmental intrusion.
 So you must be prepared to identify these resistant managers.
 It is not always easy.

 Here is the suggested process for creating an aviation SMS implementation plan.

 Get Aviation SMS Implementation Plan Checklist

 The very first thing you need to do before anything is acquire an aviation implementation plan checklist.
-These checklists are simple, but will provide you a “bigger picture” scope throughout the entire process of implementation.
+These checklists are simple but will provide you with a “bigger picture” scope throughout the entire process of implementation.